SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 Basic Operators
 ===============

-An :newTerm:`operator` is a special symbol or phrase that you use to check or change values.
+An :newTerm:`operator` is a special symbol or phrase that you use to check, change, or combine values.
 For example, the addition operator (``+``) adds two numbers together (as in ``let i = 1 + 2``).
 More complex examples include the logical AND operator ``&&``